JaimeStill/learning-azure/exercises/04-helm-package-management/readme.md

     ```
     -rw-r--r-- 1 user user   30621 Oct 11 17:25 aspnet-core-1.3.18.tgz
     -rw-r--r-- 1 user user    1391 Oct 11 17:04 azure-marketplace-charts.txt
     -rw-r--r-- 1 user user 4834112 Oct 11 17:04 azure-marketplace-index.yaml
     ```

     All Helm charts installed from repositories are cached in this folder.
-If you're interested in inspecting or modifying the ocntents of a chart, you can extract the zipped package from the cache folder and install the chart as a local chart.
+If you're interested in inspecting or modifying the contents of a chart, you can extract the zipped package from the cache folder and install the chart as a local chart.

     For this exercise, the chart is already unpacked and available in the `~/mslearn-aks/modules/learn-helm-deploy-aks/src/drone-webapp-chart` folder.

 2. Inspect the existing Helm chart by recursively listing all contents of the `drone-webapp-chart` folder:

     ```bash
-    cd ~/mslearn-aks/modules/learn-helm-deploy-aks/src
+    cd ~/clouddrive/mslearn-aks/modules/learn-helm-deploy-aks/src
     find drone-webapp-chart/ -print
     ```